lushbough/PokemonGame-Java-2D/README.md

     Catch 3 Pokemon, then battle the trainer in the center of the map.
     You must walk around the flower grass area to catch a pokemon You must exit then reenter the flower grass area to catch another pokemon.
-## src folder is to be used to store source code only.
+## src folder is located at /core/src

-## resources folder is to be used to store the resources for your project only.
-This includes images, sounds, map text files, etc.
+## resources folder is labeled assets, located at /android/assets

 ## jar folder is used to store the built jar of your term-project.
 NO SOURCE CODE SHOULD BE IN THIS FOLDER.
 DOING SO WILL CAUSE POINTS TO BE DEDUCTED